Energy Management for Businesses

 Power utilities, such as SaskPower, charge a fee to commercial users for their demand above a certain level, and these fees show up as “demand charges” on your SaskPower bill.
 Demand charges are measured in kVA (kilovolt amps), and in Saskatchewan, anything over 50 kVA/month is subject to demand charge rates.
 Power factor correction is a way that many businesses could reduce their demand charges and save money.

-Payback is often 1-3 years for a typical power factor correction investment like this.
+The average payback is 1-3 years for a typical power factor correction investment like this.

 Too much Apparent Power means a large bill for Demand Charges!